BatteryDataAlliance/pymacnet/README.md

 ## Examples

-This section goes over various of examples of how to use `pymacnet` to do such tasks as getting channel readings, starting a test, and even controlling a channel directly without a test procedure.
+This section goes over various examples of how to use `pymacnet` to do such tasks as getting channel readings, starting a test, and even controlling a channel directly without a test procedure.
 For interactive examples see the `demo.ipynb` notebook in the repository.

 ### Getting Started

-`pymacnet` provides a class `MaccorInterface` that communicates with the Maccor cycler via MacNet.
-Each class instance targets a specific channel of the cycler and requires a configuration dictionary with the following fields:
+`pymacnet` provides two classes for interacting with a Maccor cycler:

+- `CyclerInterface` Provides a cycler level interface.
+The class instance allows for reading cycler level information, such as system software and configuration information, and statuses of all channels.

+- `ChannelInterface` Provides a channel level interface for a specific channel on the cycler. `ChannelInterface` is a child class of `CyclerInterface` so all the same cycler level methods are available, but with `ChannelInterface` it's possible to read more detailed information about a channel and even even control it.
+Each class instance targets a specific channel of the cycler.

+#### CyclerInterface Configuration

+The fields required in a `CyclerInterface` configuration dictionary are as follows:

+- `server_ip` - The IP address of the Maccor server.
+Use 127.0.0.1 if running on the same machine as the server.
+- `json_msg_port` - The port to communicate through with JSON messages.
+Default set to 57570.
+- `bin_msg_port` - The port to communicate through with binary messages.
+Default set to 57560.
+- `msg_buffer_size_bytes` - How big of a message buffer to use for sending/receiving messages.
+A minimum of 1024 bytes is recommended.

-#### Configuration
+#### ChannelInterface Configuration

+The fields required in a `ChannelInterface` configuration dictionary are as follows:

+- `server_ip` - The IP address of the Maccor server.
+Use 127.0.0.1 if running on the same machine as the server.
+- `json_msg_port` - The port to communicate through with JSON messages.
+Default set to 57570.
+- `bin_msg_port` - The port to communicate through with binary messages.
+Default set to 57560.
+- `msg_buffer_size_bytes` - How big of a message buffer to use for sending/receiving messages.
+A minimum of 1024 bytes is recommended.
 - `channel` - The channel to be targeted for all operations.
 - `test_name` - The test name to be used for any tests started.
 If left blank, Maccor will generate a unique random name for any started tests.
 Note that Maccor requires unique test names for each test.
 - `test_procedure` - The test procedure to be used, if starting a test with a procedure.
 Not needed with direct control.